 Other Cleaning Caddy Options

 For an even more affordable option, you can definitely just use something you have in your house.
 Any kind of bucket you have will work great as a cleaning caddy.
 A tote made of cloth or another material will work as well.
-And a basket will also work.
+And a sturdy basket will work too.

-Essentially, anything that has a handle and is sturdy and lightweight enough to carry your cleaning supplies will work as a cleaning caddy.
+Essentially, anything that has a handle and is sturdy and lightweight enough to carry your cleaning supplies can work as a cleaning caddy.

 How To Keep Your Cleaning Caddy Lightweight

 Nobody wants to lug around something that weighs roughly the weight of a floating barge.
-And just seeing how many cleaning items are essential to a sticked cleaning caddy, you know it can probably get heavy.
+And just seeing how many cleaning items are essential for a fully stocked cleaning caddy, you know it can probably get heavy.